Last updated: February 8, 2021

 Seat Height – Most desk chairs will allow the seat height to be adjusted by moving a lever located below the seat up or down.
 To know the correct height for your comfort, your feet should be able to rest flat on the floor while your thighs are horizontal and your knees are at 90-degree angles.

-Tilt – The ability to adjust your office chair at an angle either forward or backward will allow you to relieve in pressure or strain on your spine and lower back muscles.
+Tilt – The ability to adjust your office chair at an angle either forward or backward will allow you to relieve any pressure or strain on your spine and lower back muscles.
 This is adjustment can be done with a mechanism usually located on the back of the chair.

 Armrests – Not all office chairs will have armrests.
 However, if you choose a chair with this option, the armrests should be adjustable.
 They should be set to a height that allows your shoulders to relax while your elbows and forearms rest softly while you are working at your desk.